raymcdermott/kafka-sse-clj/README.md

 You can use that channel in a variety of web servers and I have provided a simple example using `Aleph` and `Compojure`.

-The function has different arities to support composability.

-The simplest form is

 ```clojure
 kafka->sse-ch [request topic]
 ```

 In this form you provide the `ring request` and the name of the topic from which to consume.

-The default form of the function supports simple filtering on event name:
+The function will use the `filter[event]` request parameter to perform filtering on event name:

 ```
 http://server-name/sse?filter[event]=customer